 When cats cuddle, they are carrying out behaviors they learned as kittens.
 Back then, snuggling with mom would provide a kitten with warmth and a sense of security.
 So, when your cat hops up on your lap and curls into a ball while you’re lounging on the couch, or when she decides to cozy next to you while you’re snoozing in bed, she’s cuddling with you to feel safe and warm.

 Why do some cats cuddle more than others?

 A lot of your cat’s personality and temperament is determined during her early weeks of life — and a cat’s likelihood to cuddle is no different.
-According to Sally E. Bahner, a feline consultant and pet writer, it’s vital that kittens are socialized at the very young age of two-to-seven-weeks-old.
+According to Sally E. Bahner, a feline consultant and pet writer, it’s vital that kittens are socialized at the very young age of two to seven weeks.
 “That means being handled and petted regularly, which will get them used to being cuddled early on,” she says.

 Do some breeds enjoy cat cuddles more than others?

 Even accounting for different levels of socialization and a feline’s inherent tendency toward finickiness, certain cat breeds are more likely predisposed to enjoying cat cuddles over others.
 “I would think that the more sedate breeds such as Ragdolls and Persians would enjoy cuddling more than the active, high-energy breeds like Bengals and Abyssinians,” says Sally.

 Older cats who might be suffering from medical ailments like arthritis might also show an aversion to being cuddled, Sally points out.
 So, if you’re looking to adopt a feline with a preference for cat cuddles, consider the age and breed.